pleabargain/EnglishHelpsYourCareer/verbs.md

 * I will have been pulling my code for a week since Monday because we are accessing the repo from our 1k baud from Guatemala!

 # investigate investigated  (id) (reg)
+I like investigating technical issues.
+We have investigated the issue and found that its an user error.

 # invigorate invigorated (id) (reg)
 * It might be invigorating to swimming in the frozen lake!